yowger/yow-mini-fast-fingers/README.md

 ### 1. Word Bank
 - A collection of words available for users to type.
-- Varying difficulty levels to cater to different skill levels.

 ### 2. Typing Area
 - An input field where users type the displayed words from the Word Bank.